Shrayas1497/expense-tracker/README.md

 1.In the place of New-Transaction enter the details you want.

-2.Always write 'reduced' amount in negative format for eg.(-90,-80 etc.).this will reduce the amount from the remaining balance anf for adding vice-versa.
+2.Always write 'reduced' amount in negative format for eg.(-90,-80 etc.).this will reduce the amount from the remaining balance and for adding vice-versa.

 3.Delete the transaction if you want.